Institut für Gesundheitsökonomie Lehre Seminare Master

 Preliminary discussion / topic presentation / kick-off meeting

-Note that a participation in the course is only possible, if students attend the kick-off.
+Note that a participation in the course is only possible if students attend the kick-off meeting.

 Start of processing term paper After topic assignment